netbox-community/netbox/docs/models/dcim/modulebay.md

 ### Position

 The numeric position in which this module bay is situated.
 For example, this would be the number assigned to a slot within a chassis-based switch.

+### Module

+The installed module within the assigned device to which this port belongs (optional).